Citi applies for Paris broker-dealer licence post-Brexit

-LONDON (Reuters) - Wall Street bank Citigroup is applying for a licence to conduct sales and trading activities in France, James Cowles, Citi’s Chief Executive Officer for Europe, the Middle East & Africa (EMEA) told a French newspaper on Friday.
+LONDON, Sept 29 (Reuters) - Wall Street bank Citigroup is applying for a licence to conduct investment banking activities in France, James Cowles, Citi’s Chief Executive Officer for Europe, the Middle East & Africa (EMEA) told a French newspaper on Friday.

 Citi said in July that it would headquarter its EU trading operations in Frankfurt and may need to create 150 new jobs in the EU in order to continue doing business across the bloc once Britain leaves in March 2019.